LucaFilipozzi/keycloak-extensions/cache-required-actions-authenticator/README.md

 ## usage

-1. copy the JAR to the deployment directory
+1. copy the JAR to the providers directory and rebuild the optimized jar
+2. define a `required-actions` multi-valued attribute
 2. add this authenticator to
    - _Direct Grant_ flow with _restore_ set to false (default)
    - _Browser_ flow, with _restore_ set to true